-Trust me when I say that the 5 steps to antique painted furniture are easy, really easy.
+The 5 steps to antique painted furniture or to make painted furniture look old are easy, really easy.
 The whole process can be completed in a day or two depending on the type of paint used.
-I’m going to list the 5 steps then go into detail with a photo tutorial.
+I’m listing the 5 steps here along with a detailed tutorial and photos.

 Step 1.
 Select the proper paint.